 Yet, the City does not include specialty programs in timeliness reports.
 It also does not evaluate the impact of the specialty programs’ workload and prioritization on standard building permits.
 This reporting gap is consequential because specialty programs process about a quarter of the City’s building permits.

 The City’s single focus on timeliness deficiencies overshadows another important issue – the City does not take a holistic look at other aspects of its building permit plan review services.

 The City has yet to set comprehensive goals and establish a system capable of achieving them.
 Our 2003 audit recommended the City develop goals that provide a better picture of performance and improve accountability to customers.
-The City reinforced this expectation in bureau agreements with requirements to define performance goals and measures.
+[Note: We published a related follow-up report in 2005] The City reinforced this expectation in bureau agreements with requirements to define performance goals and measures.

 However, timeliness remains the only measure the City uses to evaluate plan review services.
 As a result, other critical elements of performance – consistency, efficiency, predictability, or quality of reviews – are not being assessed.